Corpus Christi Chapter

 Our Purpose

-The purpose of the National Society, Daughters of the American Revolution, is threefold-
+The purpose of the National Society Daughters of the American Revolution is threefold—Patriotic, Historic, Educational.

-Most of DAR's volunteer work is accomplished under a committee system.
+Most DAR volunteer work is accomplished under a committee system.
 Members find many possibilities to serve within this system.
-To learn more about how Corpus Christi Chapter members carry out the Society's mission, see the links below.

 Historic

-Since the DAR was founded, members have been involved in their communities with a wide variety of historic preservation projects.
-The members of Corpus Christi Chapter believe in protecting our heritage for future generations.
+Since the DAR was founded; members have been involved in their communities with a wide variety of historic preservation projects.
+The members of Corpus Christi Chapter NSDAR believe in protecting our heritage for future generations.

 Patriotic